autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 Constraint checks are applied:

 - the `enode` URL is not empty and is correctly formed
-- the `addr` of the validator is not already registered
+- the `address` of the validator is not already registered
-- the `proof` of node ownership is valid: a cryptographic proof containing the validator's treasury account and signed by the validator's private P2P node key.
-The address recovered from the proof using the validator's public P2P node key is the validator's `treasury` account address.
+- the `proof` of node ownership is valid: a cryptographic proof containing the string of the validator's `treasury` account address signed by (a) the validator's private P2P node key and (2) the validator's oracle server private key.
+The two signatures are concatenated together to create the ownership proof.
+The validator's `treasury` account address is recovered from the proof using the public key of (1) the validator's P2P node key and (2) the oracle server key.

-Validator registration is then executed, the temporary address assignments updated, and the new validator object is then added to the indexed validator list recorded in system state.
+Validator registration is then executed, the temporary address assignments updated, and the new validator object appended to the indexed validator list recorded in system state.
 I.E. the most recently registered validator will always have the highest index identifier value and will always be the last item in the validator list returned by a call to get a network's registered validators (see [`getValidators`](/reference/api/aut/#getvalidators)).

 A validator-specific Liquid Newton contract is deployed; the contract's `name` and `symbol` properties are both set to `LNTN-<ID>` where `<ID>` is the validator's registration index identifier.